Updated: Changes to Java JDK and impact to Building Blocks in Learn SaaS

-Yes.
-If you feel the design of your Building Block has a lower risk profile for changes to Java versions and you have the ability to quickly address any issues identified in a Building Block in the three weeks between a Learn release in test and production, it isn’t mandatory to participate in the technical preview program.
-The program is meant to be optional for developers and clients who need additional time to validate Building Blocks.
+If you feel the design of your Building Block has a lower risk profile for changes to Java versions and you have the ability to quickly address any issues identified in a Building Block in the three weeks between a Learn release in test and production, you could wait.
+However, our results from early testing indicate that all Building Blocks should be recompiled and tested as soon as possible.

 How can I avoid having to do frequent testing and recompiling of Building Blocks?

 Because Building Blocks use Java APIs and run in-process with the application, they are inherently affected by changes to Java libraries.
-Going forward, Oracle will be releasing new versions of Java every six months rather than every few years.
+Newer versions of Java are expected to be released more frequently than in the past.
 If you would like to avoid the overhead of maintaining Building Blocks through these frequent library changes, we encourage you to investigate our ever-expanding support for LTI and REST APIs to determine when it would appropriate for you to transition your solution to these integration frameworks that aren’t impacted by library changes.